MrFriendCS/MrFriendCS.github.io/h-cs/ddd/H-DDD-Computed-Values/index2.md

 This week, the second letter of each type of fish reduced is the letter `o` and each type of reduced fish has at least 4 letters.

 {:start="6"}
-6. Use a single SQL query to reduce the price of these fish by 10% but at the same time, double the number of kilos of the fish sold.
+6. Use a single SQL query to reduce the price of these fish by 10% but at the same time, double the number of kilos of fish.